 49. Broken Halos – Chris Stapleton

-I’m a bit surprised this is on the list.
-I really like Stapleton, but when I think of his music this song doesn’t come to mind.
+I’m a bit surprised that this Chris Stapleton song is on the list.
+I really like Stapleton, but when I think of his music, this song doesn’t come to mind.
 It’s a good song that shows-off his mix of country and bluegrass style along with his strong vocals.
-However, I don’t think it’s one of his stand-outs, though music critics have said otherwise.
+However, I don’t think it’s one of his stand-outs, though music critics and fans have said otherwise.
 Then again, there are A LOT of music acts where this song would be a career and musical highlight.

 48. Ledges – Noah Gundersen

 SG Lewis specializes in chill, moody songs that have an upbeat quiet-storm vibe.
 This song exemplifies SG Lewis’ cool style, which JP Coopers’ wonderfully smooth, soulful vocals ably support.
 I also love the piercing guitar and soft piano work that adds to the song’s soothing vibe.
-Though the ‘Shivers’ album version is good, this live version is so much better.
+Though this ‘Shivers’ album version is good, the live version is superb.

 46. Restless – Nneka

 Interesting that this song by Nneka is ranked higher than ‘Heartbeat’ (song #50 on this list) though I do prefer the latter.
 I can only assume that the higher ranking for this Nneka song is due to the fact that it was a more recent download, hence I inadvertently listened to it more.
 Nevertheless, I really, really like this song.
 The way it starts out acoustically lets you hear Nneka’s characteristic, emotive vocals.
 Plus, the lyrics such as “there’s darkness surrounding my world” are just heartbreakingly personal.
 When she starts wailing “You don’t need me no more.
 Now my work has been done.
 And I set you free” – it leaves me kind of gobsmacked.

 45. To Be Alone – Hozier